Traveler3114/CleaningPlatform/PROJECT.md

 // Bad
 public static BookingResponse ToResponse(BookingView view) => new() {
-    Id           = view.BookingId,
-    ClientName   = view.ClientName,
     ServiceType  = string.Empty,       // silently drops the field
     // LicensePlate, CarModel, BoatType, LengthMeters — silently omitted };
 ```

-When a mapper has multiple overloads (e.g., one accepting `Booking`, one accepting `BookingView`), they must return consistent field coverage for fields that both sources populate.
+When a mapper has multiple overloads, they must return consistent field coverage for fields that both sources populate.

+---

+## Conventions — Employees

+### What is updatable on an employee
+The following fields are updatable via `PUT /api/employees/{id}` with `UsersEdit` permission:
+- `Role` (by role name string)
+- `HourlyRate`
+- `MaxJobsPerDay`
+- `EmployeeCode`

+The following are managed by separate dedicated endpoints and must not be included in the general update:
+- `IsActive` → `PUT /api/employees/{id}/toggle`
+- `PasswordHash` → `POST /api/auth/reset-password` or `POST /api/auth/change-password`

+An employee must not be able to change their own role.
+The manager must check that the requesting user id differs from the target id before applying a role change.

 ---